eleboucher/apoci/README.md

 > **Status: Beta** -- Running in production is possible, but expect rough edges.
 APIs may change between minor versions.

-You self-host Forgejo, your container registry, and everything else on one box.
-If that box dies, you need the container images to rebuild it -- but they lived on the box that just died. apoci solves this: federate your registry over ActivityPub so a handful of friends mirror your artifacts.
+You self-host Forgejo, your container registry, and everything else on one homelab.
+If that homelab dies, how will you rebootstrap it. apoci solves this: federate your registry over ActivityPub so a handful of friends mirror your artifacts.
 When your server goes down, your peers still serve your images and you can bootstrap from any of them.

 Each node is a single-user registry and an AP actor (`@registry@foo.com`).
 Push an artifact and it federates to your followers.